rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 - `ref` for reactive data
 - `computed` for reactive read-only data

+Using these few techniques, we're able to pass data to a component, receive data from a component, bind values in both ways and create reactive state and logic.

 ## 8. General considerations

 In Vue, there are sometimes many ways to achieve the desired result.
 I usually try to be as consistent as possible, that's why I make sure to follow these rules (most of which are suggested in the Vue documentation as well).